ChuckChuckler/ermify/README.md

 # ermify

 ## What it does
-It's a simple Flask application that just makes all your text the "british people when you say" Like the "British people when you say "trick or treat" instead of "ludicrous tomfoolery or delectable sweets"" For example, if you input "Where are you?" it'll return "Could I perchance be enlightened with information regarding your whereabouts?"
+It's a simple Flask application that just makes all your text the "british people when you say".
+Like the "British people when you say "trick or treat" instead of "ludicrous tomfoolery or delectable sweets"".
+For example, if you input "Where are you?" it'll return "Could I perchance be enlightened with information regarding your whereabouts?"

 ## How to use it